 * have a ‘witching hour’ it is between 7-10pm and then reoccurs from 2-5am.

 *are gassy, like your Mom.

 *have a totally erratic schedule of sleeping and eating but seem to sleep well in your bassinet now.

 *smile and laugh at your Papa a lot

-*get very dramatic while breastfeeding sometimes, making lots of noises and squeezing and pushing at my boob.
+*get very dramatic while breastfeeding sometimes, making lots of noises and squeezing and pushing my boobs.

 *smile while you dream.